nimakam/nimakam-notes/stable-coin/product.md

 #### Interest bearing

 A money product that can earn risk free interest, while not in use, is superior to one that does not.
 Bank deposit money does earn small amounts of interest when stored in savings accounts that subjects the money to some restrictions around withdrawal.
-DAI and {{PegDollar}} offer considerably higher variable interest, which makes them a better in terms of SoV as not only are they likely not to lose value, the value is likely to increase with time.
+DAI and \{\{PegDollar\}\} offer considerably higher variable interest, which makes them a better in terms of SoV as not only are they likely not to lose value, the value is likely to increase with time.

 #### Asset backing